feedmeastraycat/wp-editor-widget/readme.txt

 == Description ==

-**Note:** This plugin still works but it does not contain any features that the native Text widget have.
+**Note:** This plugin still works but it doesn't really contain any major features that the native Text widget is missing.
 The plugin is no longer in active developement.

 This plugin adds a rich text widget where the content is edited using the standard WordPress visual editor which most users already are familiar with.
 It uses the WP core function wp_editor() without adding a custom post type post for each widget making the widget quicker and simpler to edit.